olreim/sjoppy/site/content/_index.md

   heading: Distributed team = SAAS
   text: "As your team members increasingly work from home or from anywhere in the
-    world (the moon or Mars) communication becomes increasingly asynchronous and requires the rights tools to keep everyone from going crazy. "
+    world (the moon or Mars) communication becomes increasingly asynchronous and requires the right tools to keep everyone from going crazy. "
 intro:
   heading: What we offer
   text: Kaldi is the ultimate spot for coffee lovers who want to learn about their